 Dupont Waterfalls Trail

-Dupont State Forest is located south of Asheville NC, near Brevard NC and is the home to a number of hiking trails and waterfalls.
-The Dupont State Forest Waterfalls trail, will take you to three very beautiful waterfalls AND the filming locations for The Hunger Games.
+The Dupont State Forest Waterfalls trail, will take you to three exquisite waterfalls AND the filming locations for The Hunger Games.

-The trail begins at the Hooker Falls parking area, where you can hike down to Hooker Falls, a beautiful waterfall, and also a filming scene for the Last of the Mohicans.
 From there, you can hike up to Triple Falls, famous as the film location for The Hunger Games, and then onto High Falls, which has a beautiful covered bridge across the top.

-The trail is just a few miles roundtrip, and moderate.
+The trail is just a few miles round-trip, and moderate.

 Crabtree Falls Trail